YoungPenguin/UAV_Teensy/README.md

 - [Processing](https://processing.org/) used for real-time data visualization.
 - [Matlab](https://www.mathworks.com/) used for simulation.

+# Licence
+Using this code is **completely at your own risk!!!**
+This is an open source project so you can use it as you please.

+If you want to use this software please "fork" and "star" this project to make sure your version doesn't change and to show your support to the creators of this project.
+Enjoy

 ****description comming at the end of this project: 26/6/2020***